My Story

 After a decade in corporate finance, I quit.
 Not for a plan.
 For a reckoning.

 I was in my mid-thirties, a man with no job title, no clear direction, and no identity to hide behind.
-Everything I'd used to define myself — the career, the provider role, the "strong one" — was stripped away.
+Everything I'd used to define myself was stripped away.
 And what was left was a version of me I'd never actually met.

 For two years, it felt like nothing was going my way.
 Interviews that went nowhere.
 Business ideas that didn't stick.
 Silence where momentum used to be.
 From the outside, it looked like I was lost.
 From the inside, it felt worse.